JoBergs/RPi-Band/README.md

 The code in this repository is Python3, but rewriting for Python2 should be no issue.

 # Tutorial
-Find more info in my tutorial \n http://www.knight-of-pi.org/rpi-band-drumhat-and-pianohat-simultaneously-on-a-single-raspberry-pi/
+Find more info in my tutorial
+http://www.knight-of-pi.org/rpi-band-drumhat-and-pianohat-simultaneously-on-a-single-raspberry-pi/

 # Hardware setup